A world where African women and girls are valued and respected as leaders and equal in every way.

 In the midst of the COVID-19 pandemic, Kakenya's Dream organized the Angaza Project, distributing over 3,000 care packages to our girls and their families which contained food staples, hygiene products, and distance learning materials.
 Michelle Obama and Melinda Gates called this effort "innovative."2020

-We Laughed our Linda Dada Campaign ("protect a sister" in Swahili) in response to the alarming increase in unplanned teen pregnancy across Kenya while girls were out of school due to COVID-19.2020
+We launched our Linda Dada Campaign ("protect a sister" in Swahili) in response to the alarming increase in unplanned teen pregnancy across Kenya while girls were out of school due to COVID-19.2020

 We began the process of building our community's first and only youth-friendly health and wellness clinic and anticipate services will be available in 2023.2021